-This course provides “real life” examples of fraud and examples based on instructor and participant experiences.
+This training activity provides “real life” examples of fraud and examples based on instructor and participant experiences.
 It explains why we need to manage fraud.
 It then provides an integrated approach, describing the five key COSO principles of fraud risk management.

-- Why do we need to manage fraud risks/COSO framework for Fraud Risk Management?
+- Why do we need to manage fraud risks

-- Principle 1: Governance – creating an ethical environment: codes of conduct, fraud policies, hotlines, ethics training, employee declarations, and other best practices
+- Principle 1: Governance – creating an ethical environment: discussion about codes of conduct, fraud policies, hotlines, ethics training, employee declarations, and other practices

 - Principle 3: Preventive and detective fraud control activities: a high-level overview of potential controls

-- Principle 4: Fraud investigation protocol: high-level overview on how to properly react to fraud, conduct investigations, and take corrective action including fidelity insurance matters
+- Principle 4: Fraud investigation protocol: high-level overview on how to properly react to fraud, investigation considerations, taking corrective action and fidelity insurance matters

-This course will benefit members in industry who require knowledge of historical and current frauds, potential fraud indicators in their transaction streams, and how to develop an integrated approach for effective fraud risk management.
-Members in public practice may also benefit as participants will learn to recognize indicators of potential fraud which can assist in the conduct of an effective audit.
+This training activity will benefit members in industry who require knowledge of potential fraud indicators in their transaction streams, and how to develop an integrated approach for effective fraud risk management, and public practitioners who want to better identify indicators of potential fraud which can assist in the conduct of an effective audit.